SMART & Lean Goals with the Lean Playbook

 Clear deadline or timeframe for completion.
 "Someday" is not a deadline.
 "By end of Q1 2026" creates urgency and focus.

-The SMART goal creation interface guiding you through setting specific, measurable objectives with AI-generated milestones and success criteria tailored to your startup stage.
+The SMART goal creation interface guiding you through setting specific, measurable objectives with AI-generated milestones and success criteria.

 Hypothesis-Driven Learning